NickGrunert/master-thesis/modules/05_SAM.typ

     Secondly, the derivative data is still riddled with problemns stemming from noise and miscalculations from the height information.
     The small windows on the most top have a substantially wrong influence on the derivative.
-    In this case, the RGB data outperforms, the execution on the derivative image, since such noise is not present, or in the case of the color swapped image less previlant enough to result in a smooth, correct surface.
+    In this case, the RGB data outperforms, the execution on the derivative image, since such noise is not present, or in the case of the colour swapped image less previlant enough to result in a smooth, correct surface.
     On the other hand, the example also shows pretty well that it cuts the big surface to the right in half, since there is a clear visual line between the segments.
     It could be argued that this is not of high importance, since the two individual surfaces can still be used to later generate the accurate structure of the house pretty well, or could be algorithmically merged.